Azure/impact-reporting-samples/TroubleShooting/Dynatrace Connector/Onboarding.md

 ## Step 2: Workflow Creation
 ### Cannot create a new workflow
-1. This error occurs when the limit for total amount of workflows that can be created in a account is reached.
+1. This error occurs when the limit for total amount of workflows that can be created in an account is reached.
 2. Try deleting a workflow and then onboarding.
 3. Work with the dynatrace team to increase the limit for your account.